VisanCristian/Encrypt-IT/README.md

 # Encrypt-IT

 >> DISCLAIMER: This project was made for fun and learning purposes.
-Please do not use it for illegal purposes :)
+Please do not use it for anything illegal :)

 This is a simple command-line tool (for now) that allows file encryption and decryption using symmetric encryption (Fernet) from the `cryptography` library in Python